The problem requires checking if three given lines of text form a Haiku. A Haiku

 The algorithm iterates through each character of the three input strings, making it linear in

-time complexity, where 'n'
+time complexity, where 'n' is the total

 number of characters.